 Subject Area: General impacts of stormwater on surface waters, including impacts from impervious surfaces.

-In 2021, the City will be installing temporary banners at various locations across the City with key best practice messaging, including car wash practices, pet waste disposal practices, stewardship opportunities, and leaf clearing practices.
-Some of the 2020 goals such as vehicle wraps and website updates were not completed and will be re-evaluated in 2021.
+In 2022, the City will continue to employ banners at various locations across the City with key best practice messaging, including car wash practices, pet waste disposal practices, stewardship opportunities, and clearing leaf and debris from storm drains.